-There is nothing more traditional—not to mention, romantic—than proposing with a beautiful diamond engagement ring.
-This tradition dates all the way back to 1477, when Archduke Maximillian of Austria gifted the first diamond engagement ring ever recorded to Mary of Burgundy.
+There is nothing more traditional—not to mention, romantic—than proposing a beautiful diamond engagement ring.
+This tradition dates all the way back to 1477 when Archduke Maximillian of Austria gifted the first diamond engagement ring ever recorded to Mary of Burgundy.
 Centuries later, this tradition still lives on.
-Today, the hardness and durability of a diamond is often seen as a symbol of the unbreakable bond between the couple.
+Today, the hardness and durability of a diamond are often seen as a symbol of the unbreakable bond between the couple.

 Asking For Permission